ningg/Machine-Learning-Q-and-AI/docs/ch06/_books_ml-q-and-ai-ch06.md

 general rule of thumb, the smaller the number of model parameters, the smaller its capacity to memorize or overfit to noise in the data.
-The following paragraphs discuss methods to reduce the model size, including pruning, which removes parameters from a model, and knowledge distillation, which transfers knowledge to a smaller model.
+The following paragraphs discuss methods to reduce the model size, including `pruning`, which removes parameters from a model, and `knowledge distillation`, which transfers knowledge to a smaller model.

+> Tips: 减小模型大小，包括`剪枝`和`知识蒸馏`。

-Besides reducing the number of layers and shrinking the layers' widths as a hyperparameter tuning procedure, another approach to obtaining smal-  ler models is *iterative pruning*, in which we train a large model to achieve good performance on the original dataset.
+Besides reducing the number of layers and shrinking the layers' widths as a hyperparameter tuning procedure, another approach to obtaining smaller models is `iterative pruning`, in which we train a large model to achieve good performance on the original dataset.
 We then iteratively remove parameters of the model, retraining it on the dataset such that it maintains the same predictive performance as the original